a-jimenezc/a-jimenezc.github.io/docs/README.md

 * For this purpose, the object detection algorithm [**YOLOv7**](https://arxiv.org/abs/2207.02696) was used, along with the open-source implementation by [Wong Kin Yiu](https://github.com/WongKinYiu/yolov7).
 The algorithm is implemented in PyTorch, but inference is performed using the **ONNX** format.
 * The web application was deployed using **Docker** and Google Cloud Platform's serverless service: Cloud Run.
 * Link to the **[repository](https://github.com/a-jimenezc/plant-disease-app)** and the website: [**plant-disease.dsapp.me**](https://plant-disease.dsapp.me)
-* The website is intended for Spanish speakers.
+* The web application is intended for Spanish speakers.

 <div>
 <p align="center">